opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 142    I find that Manoj’s counterclaim for conspiracy, whether by lawful or unlawful means, has not been made out.
 In particular, there is no evidence that Taha, Maranda and/or TWG Tea had intended or had the predominant purpose to cause damage or injury to Manoj by making the Statements.
 As with the claim in malicious falsehood, there was also no evidence of what loss, injury or damage Manoj had suffered as a result of a conspiracy.

 143    For completeness, I address briefly the element of the intention to cause damage or injury and of “predominant purpose”, as it overlaps with the element of malice in the claim for malicious falsehood.
 Although Taha denied it, the Statements were published to benefit and would have benefitted his and Maranda’s public profile and place themselves front and centre in the founding of TWG Tea.
 This was understandable even if it was not entirely excusable.
-They had contributed significantly to bring about TWG Tea, making it into an international brand.[\[note: 127\]](#Ftn_127) Naturally, they wanted to be credited for their work.
+They had contributed significantly to bring about TWG Tea, making it into an international brand.[^127] Naturally, they wanted to be credited for their work.

 144    Be that as it may, they should not have glossed over Manoj in the way they had and excluded him from TWG Tea’s history, particularly with regard to the statements which I had found to be false.
 This is even if Taha and Maranda wanted to “protect” the company by dissociating it from Manoj in light of pending lawsuits against it.
-Taha, Maranda and Rith all acknowledged that Manoj was a founding partner[\[note: 128\]](#Ftn_128) and admitted that he had been an indisputable part of TWG Tea’s founding.
+Taha, Maranda and Rith all acknowledged that Manoj was a founding partner[^128] and admitted that he had been an indisputable part of TWG Tea’s founding.

 145    Nevertheless, although I found that Taha and Maranda may have made the false statements in part to gain credit for themselves and to disassociate TWG Tea and themselves from Manoj, and that it was done without an honest belief that the statements were true or in reckless disregard as to their truth, they did not intend, much less had the predominant purpose, to do so to injure Manoj.